Ivanaarbutina/Ivanaarbutina/README.md

  Hi, I'm Ivana Arbutina.
 A passionate Front-end Developer based in Beli Manastir, Croatia.
 Recently, I completed my education as a Frontend developer and I have a deep desire to excel and improve in my work.
-During my education, I discovered my true passion for web development, which you will find reflected in this portfolio.
+During my education, I discovered my true passion for web development.
 Currently, I'm seeking a junior dev position to kick start my career and learn among professionals.